waynodiablo/Oystercard/intro_to_the_web/02_http.md

 ### Learning Objectives covered
 - Recognise a request and a response and the important elements of each.

-### Challenge setup
-This challenge uses [httpie](https://github.com/jkbrzt/httpie), a command line tool useful for making HTTP requests.
-Install it from the command line with: `brew install httpie`.

 ### To complete this challenge, you will need to:

 - [ ] Use httpie's "-v" flag and make a request to 'http://makersipsum.herokuapp.com/'.